SansPapyrus683/usaco-solutions/README.md

 # USACOSucks

-so this is my USACO repo with all the solutions
+so this is my USACO repo with all the solutions that i've either finished or just given up on and copied the solution lol

 ~~don't ask where the other problems in section one went~~

 update (12/10/2020):
 boom i did all the problems in part 1, with good variable names too!
 update (12/19/2020):

 ok now all the official problems will be just using stdin and stdout, so yeah conventions are camelCase for java and python, and snake_case for c++ (though there's like basically no c++ solutions lol)